Lifestyle Mogul Reaches New Heights

 Kathy Ireland started modeling when she was just 16 years old.
 She appeared in 13 consecutive Sports Illustrated Swimsuit editions and maintains the cover model title of best-selling issue of all time.
 In 1993, Kathy Ireland placed her name on a line of socks and sold over $100 million pairs.
-Receiving Kmart’s attention, her name was added to clothing, swimwear, accessories and more.
-With substantial licensing success, kathy ireland® Worldwide was established maing Ireland one of the most successful women in the US seeling over $2.6 billion at retail per year according to Forbes.
-Her designer products including furniture, intimate wear, handbags and more can be found online at Amazon.com.
+Receiving Kmart’s attention, her name was added to clothing, swimwear, accessories, and more.
+With substantial licensing success, Kathy ireland® Worldwide was established making Ireland one of the most successful women in the US selling over $2.6 billion at retail per year according to Forbes.
+Her designer products including furniture, intimate wear, handbags, and more can be found online at Amazon.com.

 Home furnishing is nothing new to Ireland’s repertoire.
 Ireland’s brand has been focusing on the millennial demographic in its recent launches.
 Her latest collection, Michael Amini® Kathy Ireland® Home Designs, was by far the most visually incredible showroom at High Point Market this year.
 Known for his luxurious designs and signature style fit for a king, uber-stylish Michael Amini paired up with Kathy Ireland to create the perfect formula of affordable luxury to capture the next generation of furniture shoppers.

 Ireland explains the purpose of her new line: “[W]hen [millernials] get a house[s], they not only want beautiful product[s] and great quality – they want to know how [the pieces are] made, what’s going on behind the scenes, [and] how [their purchases] impact the environment.”